-175 3.1 Artificial neural networks
+3.1 Artificial neural networks

-ANN are a branch of Machine Learning, i.e. a technique to learn complex relations from existing data.
+ANNs are a branch of machine learning, i.e. a technique to learn complex relations from existing data.
 They imitate the basic functioning of biological nervous systems and similarly consist of mathematical representations of neurons structured and interconnected in layers.
-Given sufficient data from which to learn, ANN can establish complex input-output relations with only limited domain knowledge.
+Given sufficient data from which to learn, ANNs can establish complex input-output relations with only limited domain knowledge.

-In this study, CNNs (LeCun et al., 2015) - a specific model type from the ANN-subfield of Deep Learning (DL) - were used.
-CNNs are predominantly successful in processing image-alike data, but are also useful in signal processing for sequential data.
+In this study, CNNs (LeCun et al., 2015) - a specific model type from the ANN subfield of deep learning (DL) - were used.
+CNNs are predominantly successful in processing image-alike data but are also useful in signal processing for sequential data.
 They usually consist of sequences or blocks of convolutional layers for feature recognition and pooling layers for information consolidation.
 In the former, filters of a specific size (defining their receptive field) are used to produce feature maps.
-These feature maps are subsequently down-sampled (often by maximum selection) into pooling layers to consolidate the contained information.
+These feature maps are subsequently downsampled (often by maximum selection) into pooling layers to consolidate the contained information.
 Several of these blocks with varying properties can be stacked on top of each other, also in combination with other layer types such as batch normalization layers (Ioffe and Szegedy, 2015) to prevent exploding gradients or dropout layers (Srivastava et al., 2014).
 Lastly, one (or multiple) fully connected dense layers follow to produce the model output.
-For the models in this study, we used a single 1D-Convolutional layer with a fixed kernel size (three) and an optimised number of filters.
-This layer was succeeded by (i) a Max-Pooling layer, (ii) a Monte-Carlo dropout layer (10 % dropout rate) and (iii) two dense layers: the first with an optimised number of neurons and the second with a single output neuron (Fig. 2).
-Besides number of filters and number of neurons in the first dense layers, we optimised the training batch size and the length of the input sequence for each simulation step using the Bayesian Optimization library (Nogueira, 2014).
-The number of minimum and maximum optimisation steps was individually selected for each site and can be found in the provided modelling scripts (Cinkus and Wunsch, 2022).
-To ensure proper learning, the models are regularised with several measures.
+For the models in this study, we used a single one-dimensional convolutional layer with a fixed kernel size (three) and an optimized number of filters.
+This layer was succeeded by (i) a max-pooling layer, (ii) a Monte Carlo dropout layer (10 % dropout rate) and (iii) two dense layers, the first with an optimized number of neurons and the second with a single output neuron (Fig. 2).
+Besides a number of filters and number of neurons in the first dense layers, we optimized the training batch size and the length of the input sequence for each simulation step using the Bayesian Optimization library (Nogueira, 2014).
+The number of minimum and maximum optimization steps was individually selected for each site and can be found in the provided modelling scripts (Cinkus and Wunsch, 2022).
+To ensure proper learning, the models are regularized with several measures.
 Hence, early stopping with a patience of 20 steps is applied to prevent the model from overfitting.
-Except Qachqouch, where little data is available, the size of the according stopset ranges between one and four annual cycles (see provided scripts for details).
+Except for Qachqouch, where few data are available, the size of the according stopset ranges between one and four annual cycles (see the provided scripts for details).
 This stopset is considered a part of the calibration period mentioned in Sect.
 3.4.
 Further, dropout ensures robust training and serves as another measure against overfitting.
 We applied the Adam optimizer for a maximum of 150 to 300 training epochs with an initial learning rate of 0.001 and applied gradient clipping to prevent exploding gradients.